deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The size limit of the parsed value.
+The limit of the total length of parsed extra Prometheus label values.

 ### Feature Control {#inputs.integration.feature_control}